annaandmandy/DS562_BigDataEngineer/Homework 1 - Account Setup, ADF, and API Connection/test.md

 WHERE DATEA = CONVERT(Date, GETDATE() - 1)
 ```

-> **Note**: The "GETDATE() - 1" is a SQL command specifying Today's date -1 day, aka yesterday.
+> 💡: The "GETDATE() - 1" is a SQL command specifying Today's date -1 day, aka yesterday.
 However, if your latest file download is prior to today, or happens to fall on a weekend, you will have to change the "-1" to the most recent day where records exist in the source dataset. (-2, -5, -7, etc for the number of days back)

 Output the results to a file and save it as a PDF for submission.